watakandai/watakandai.github.io/_posts/2016-06-26-likelihood.md

 ---
-title: "Maximum likelihood and KL divergence"
+title: "On the relation between maximum likelihood and KL divergence"
 categories:
   - statistics
 tags: